 The Director of Air Programmes noted QVscribe also accelerates that final review process, because reviewers are now reading for big picture issues rather than syntax problems.
 Reviewers can review documents much more quickly when they don’t have to look for the subtle issues QVscribe finds automatically.

 Finally, QVscribe saves time for the Director General and directors, because they only need to read the reports QVscribe generates.
-They see a 75% to 85% quality score, they confirm the remaining flags are non-issues, and they’re ready to sign off the document.
+For instance, they see a 75% to 85% quality score, they confirm the remaining flags are non-issues, and they’re ready to sign off the document.

 The RCAF Directorate of Air Programmes Fully Integrates QVscribe